-Scammers know that the threat of government action will cause many recipients to open the attachment out of simple curiosity or concern.
+Scammers know that the threat of government action will cause many recipients to open the attachment out of curiosity or concern.
 Always be very cautious of any unsolicited email or text.

-The most frequently reported scam involves criminals who call and claim to be from the IRS and tell consumers they owe taxes.
-Often the callers leave messages with a phone number to call back that never works or only works for a short period of time, thus thwarting law enforcement efforts to track them.
-When taxpayers reach the criminal, they are informed the matter is urgent, and if they want to avoid additional penalties or jail, they must pay immediately using a pre-paid debt card, a wire transfer, an iTunes card, or other method that is difficult for law enforcement to trace.
-The caller ID might show it’s the IRS and the criminal might even provide a badge number.
-In reality, the caller ID is faked and the caller is a criminal intent on stealing your money.
+You can tell it is a scam because the caller will tell you that the matter is urgent, and if you want to avoid additional penalties or jail, you must pay immediately using a suspicious payment form like a pre-paid debit card, a wire transfer, an iTunes card or other method that is difficult for law enforcement to trace.
+The caller ID might show it’s the IRS and the caller might even provide a real IRS agent’s name and badge number.
+In reality, the caller ID is faked, and the caller is a criminal intent on stealing your money.